 State & Local Advocacy

-A Voice for Our Community
+A Voice for our Community

-“A Jew is asked to take a leap of action rather than a leap of faith.” – Rabbi Abraham Joshua Heschel
+“A Jew is asked to take a leap of action rather than a leap of faith.”

 The Jewish Federation of Greater Seattle’s Jewish Community Relations Council (JCRC) serves as a voice and champion of community priorities by educating and advocating at the local, state, and national levels to advance Jewish concerns in the public arena.
 Our guiding principles (prioritized through our annual public policy survey) include: